 In this post, you will learn 10 ways to become a happier mom that are so simple you can start to implement them now and feel happier right away!

-Well, I’m not a professional happiness philosopher or anything, but I believe happiness is:
+I’m not a professional happiness philosopher or anything, but I believe happiness is:

 A simultaneous feeling of peace and excitement.
 The absence of stress, fear, and anxiety.
 H

-I believe that happiness is just moment you can only feel in the present and that “being happy” just means you are able to string together lots of those moments back to back.
+But, I believe that happiness is just a moment you can only feel in the present and that “being happy” just means you are able to string together lots of those moments back to back.

 The answer – do everything you can to eliminate stress, fear, and anxiety from your life and do more things that bring you hopefulness for the future and an overwhelming sense of love!

 1. Start a meditation Practice

 One of the best things you can do to eliminate stress and anxiety